Music

 - Snowboarding

-Other random hobbies of mine include chess, origami, slacklining, longboarding, freeskating, reading, (weighted) calisthenics, drawing, backgammon, ultimate, puzzling, and penguins.
+Other random hobbies include chess, origami, slacklining, longboarding, freeskating, reading, calisthenics, drawing, backgammon, puzzles, and penguins.

 - Useful Math-Specific Sites